DominikN/rosdevday21-remote-robot/README.md

 ## [Eg. 3] SOLUTION: Connecting container on your laptop with turtlesim in the ROSject

-To enable communication between ROS 2 containers running on your laptops wiht a turtlesim running in the ROS DS we need to do:
+To enable communication between ROS 2 containers running on your laptops with a turtlesim running in the ROS DS we need to do:

 a) In the ROSject:
 - install & configure Husarnet VPN client